andy23512/blog/source/_posts/tangent-s-review-to-charachorder-two.md

 After I took out the CC2 from the travel case and saw the CC2 for the first time, the first thing that amazed me was the exposed USB-C port.
 On CC1, the USB-C port is deep inside the device, so I need to use an additional small USB-C extender to make it easier to be re-plugged.
 However, the USB-C port of CC2 is already extended so I don't need the additional extender anymore!
 It's a great improvement.

-### Keycaps
+### Key Caps

-I found that the metal keycaps of CC1, especially the gray ones, are a bit cold in cold weather, though they get warmer after using them for a while.
+I found that the metal key caps of CC1, especially the gray ones, are a bit cold in cold weather, though they get warmer after using them for a while.
 However, the ones on CC2 don't have this problem.
 It's good for me because I often have cold hands in winter times.

-Moreover, the rubber rings add friction between the keycaps and fingers.
-They make the keycaps more controllable.
+Moreover, the rubber rings add friction between the key caps and fingers.
+They make the key caps more controllable.

+{% blockquote %}
+:information_source: I have <a href="{% post_path tangent-s-review-to-key-caps-of-charachorder-one-and-charachorder-two %}">another article about my review to key caps of CC1 and CC2</a>.
+{% endblockquote %}

 ### Quietness